-Net cash provided by (used in) investing activities was \$(39.9) million in 2005, \$236.5 million in 2006, and \$(206.5) million in 2007.
-In 2005, net cash used in investing activities consisted primarily of investments in marketable securities offset by proceeds from marketable securities.
-In 2006, net cash provided by investing activities consisted primarily of proceeds from marketable securities offset by investments in marketable securities, the purchase of an office building in Israel, and net cash paid in conjunction with the acquisition of NFR.
-In 2007, net cash used in investing activities consisted primarily of net cash paid in conjunction with the acquisition of Protect Data, investments in marketable securities and renovations to our office building in Israel offset by proceeds from marketable securities.
-Our capital expenditures amounted to \$4.9 million in 2005, \$44.9 million in 2006 and \$16.7 million in 2007.
-Our capital expenditures for 2005 consisted primarily of computer equipment and software for our research and development and technical services organization's efforts; as well as increasing infrastructure to enable operation expansion.
-In 2006, in addition to capital expenditures specified above, we purchased an office building in Israel that was occupied in May 2007 for a total amount of \$35.25 million.
+Net cash provided by (used in) investing activities was \$236.5 million in 2006, \$(206.5) million in 2007 and \$(209.0) million in 2008.
+In 2006, net cash provided by investing activities consisted primarily of proceeds from marketable securities, partially offset by investments in marketable securities, the purchase of an office building in Israel, and net cash paid in conjunction with the acquisition of NFR.
+In 2007, net cash used in investing activities consisted primarily of net cash paid in conjunction with the acquisition of Protect Data, investments in marketable securities and renovations to our office building in Israel offset by proceeds from sales and maturity of marketable securities.
+In 2008, net cash used in investing activities consisted primarily of investments in marketable securities and short term deposits offset by proceeds from sale and maturities of marketable securities.
+Our capital expenditures amounted to \$44.9 million in 2006, \$16.7 million in 2007 and \$8.3 million in 2008.
+Our capital expenditures in 2006 consisted primarily of computer equipment and software for our research and development and technical services organization's efforts, as well as increasing infrastructure to enable operation expansion.
+In addition, in 2006, we purchased an office building in Israel that was occupied in May 2007 for a total amount of \$35.25 million.
 Additional payments in 2006 for taxes related to the purchase and for the building renovation totaled \$3.58 million.
 In 2007, our capital expenditures consisted primarily of renovation of our office building in Israel for total of \$7.04 million, computer equipment and software for our research and development and technical services organization's efforts, as well as an increasing infrastructure to enable operation expansions.
+In 2008, our capital expenditures consisted primarily of renovation of our office building in Israel for total of \$2.6 million, computer equipment and software for our research and development and technical services organization's efforts, as well as an increased infrastructure to enable operation expansions.